Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 That means compost temperature functions as a practical systems indicator:

-• Low temperature may indicate insufficient biological activity, overly dry material, poor nitrogen balance, or lack of mass.
+• Low temperature may indicate insufficient biological activity, overly dry material, poor nitrogen balance, lack of pile mass, low ambient temperature, or inactive decomposition.

-• Moderately elevated temperature often indicates healthy decomposition.
+• Moderately elevated temperature often indicates healthy decomposition and active microbial metabolism.

-• Excessively high temperature may indicate a need for turning or moisture adjustment.
+• Excessively high temperature may indicate a need for turning, moisture adjustment, or better aeration.

 This is not a direct chemical assay.
-It is an indirect systems measurement—but a very useful one.
+Temperature does not prove compost maturity, safety, nutrient balance, or pathogen reduction by itself.
+It is an indirect systems measurement, but a very useful one.
+In small compost bins, temperature trends are often more informative than single readings.

 Moisture strongly influences composting because microbial activity depends on water availability.
 Compost that is too dry decomposes slowly.
-Compost that is too wet can become anaerobic, leading to odor, poor decomposition, and inefficient breakdown.
+Compost that is too wet can become oxygen-limited, leading to odor, poor decomposition, and anaerobic conditions.

 Low-cost moisture sensors do not measure compost moisture with laboratory precision.
 Instead, they provide a rough electrical proxy that may be useful for trend detection and educational purposes.